joachim-gassen/tidycovid19/README.md

     as I view the ACAPS data to be better suited ([this blog post details
     why](https://joachim-gassen.github.io/2020/04/exploring-and-benchmarking-oxford-government-response-data/)).
-  - **NEW**: `download_apple_mtr_data()`: Downloads [Mobility Trends
+  - `download_apple_mtr_data()`: Downloads [Mobility Trends Reports
-    Reports provided by Apple](https://www.apple.com/covid19/mobility)
+    provided by Apple](https://www.apple.com/covid19/mobility) related
-    related to Covid-19.
+    to Covid-19.
-  - **NEW**: `download_google_cmr_data()`: Downloads [Google COVID-19
+  - `download_google_cmr_data()`: Downloads [Google COVID-19 Community
-    Community Mobility
-    Reports](https://www.google.com/covid19/mobility/) data.
-As of April
+    Mobility Reports](https://www.google.com/covid19/mobility/) data.
+As
-    17, Google provides a nice and clean CSV file containing country-day and region-day data.
+    of April 17, Google provides a nice and clean CSV file containing country-day and region-day data.
 This makes the PDF scraping code that used to be part of this package obsolete.
 If you are interested in it for didactic reasons, you can still find it in the [git hstory](https://github.com/joachim-gassen/tidycovid19/tree/947f010bccb111bc181ca31889c6f2f86b841fb5/R).
   - `download_google_trends_data()`: Downloads and tidies [Google
     Trends](https://trends.google.com/trends/) data on the search volume